withastro/starlight/docs/src/content/docs/reference/configuration.md

 title: Configuration Reference
 ---

-## Configure the `starbook` integration
+## Configure the `starlight` integration

-You can pass the following options to the `starbook` integration.
+You can pass the following options to the `starlight` integration.

 ### `title` (required)